 While visiting a school in Mexico City during a business trip in 2000, Wall Street executive Luanne Zurlo learned about the lack of quality education available for most Latin American children.
 She then spent two months visiting schools and serving needy children in the region, and returned determined to make a difference.
-She left Goldman Sachs and a successful nine-year career on Wall Street to start World Education & Development Fund, Worldfund, in December 2002.
+She left Goldman Sachs and a successful nine-year career on Wall Street to start Educando (founded as World Education & Development Fund – Worldfund), in December 2002.

 Luanne Zurlo spent time covering companies in the region, which she had come to love.
 “But the job wasn’t making me happy after nine years… I wanted to try to give back to the region.”
-For the next three years, Zurlo ran Worldfund from her apartment, living off her savings, working long hours.
+For the next three years, Zurlo ran Educando from her apartment, living off her savings, working long hours.
 She started out by raising funds to offer scholarship and construction funding to needy schools, many of them Catholic, in the region.

 Her firm convictions about education kept her going.
 Her grandparents – European immigrants with only a sixth grade education – earned their GEDs as octogenarians, the same year Luanne graduated from Dartmouth College.
 Luanne also has degrees from Johns Hopkins School of Advanced International Studies, and Columbia Business School.
 But in between, she taught for a year in an impoverished town in northern Spain, an eye-opening experience.

 Soon, her investment and passion paid off.
-Worldfund built a committed board of top executives and attracted sponsorship from major corporations and individuals in the U.S. and Latin America.
-In 2007 one of Worldfund’s programs, the Inter-American Partnership for Education (IAPE), became a Clinton Global Initiative.
-In 2011 Worldfund was honored internationally when Luanne received the Latin Trade Humanitarian of the Year Award.
+Educando built a committed board of top executives and attracted sponsorship from major corporations and individuals in the U.S. and Latin America.
+In 2007 one of Educando’s programs, the Inter-American Partnership for Education (IAPE), became a Clinton Global Initiative.
+In 2011 Educando was honored internationally when Luanne received the Latin Trade Humanitarian of the Year Award.